 The true idea behind the uniform civil code is no preferential treatment but treating all faiths equally.

 NEED OF UNIFORM CIVIL CODE-

-The drafters of the constitution were well aware of the fact that there is a need to unite India and make it a truly secular nation and for that there is a need of uniform civil code.
-But even after 69 years of independence we haven’t been able to do this.
+The drafters of the Constitution were well aware of the fact that there is a need to unite India and make it a truly secular nation and for that there is a need of uniform civil code.
+But even after 69 years of independence, we haven’t been able to do this.
 The reasons for why this has not been done are very complex.
 The need of UCC in India is very reasonable,

-Firstly to promote secularism: A uniform civil code doesn’t mean it will limit the freedom of people to follow their religion, it just means that every person will be treated the same and regulated under same law.
+Firstly to promote secularism: A uniform civil code doesn’t mean it will limit the freedom of people to follow their religion, it just means that every person will be treated the same and regulated under the same law.

 Secondly, equal rights to females: A uniform civil code will also ensure in improving the condition of women in India.
 Women should be treated fairly and given equal rights, but there are certain provisions in some personal laws which are against the fundamental rights of woman.